Photo: © Julia Ewan

 About the Author

-WIL HAYGOOD is currently the Karl and Helen Wiepking Visiting Distinguished Professor in the School of Journalism, Media, and Film at Miami University, Ohio.
-For nearly three decades he was a journalist, serving as a national and foreign correspondent at The Boston Globe, where he was a Pulitzer Prize finalist, and then at The Washington Post, where he wrote the story, “A Butler Well Served by this Election,” which became the basis for the award-winning motion picture The Butler, directed by Lee Daniels.
+WIL HAYGOOD is currently the Wiepking Visiting Distinguished Professor in the department of media, journalism, and film at Miami University, Ohio.
+For nearly three decades he was a journalist, serving as a national and foreign correspondent at The Boston Globe, where he was a Pulitzer Prize finalist, and then at The Washington Post, where he wrote the story “A Butler Well Served by this Election,” which became the basis for the award-winning motion picture The Butler, directed by Lee Daniels.
 Haygood’s book The Butler: A Witness to History has been translated into a dozen foreign languages.
-For his work researching Thurgood Marshall’s confirmation hearings, Haygood won a John Simon Guggenheim Memorial Foundation Fellowship, and a National Endowment for the Humanities Fellowship.
-He is the author of Two on the River; King of the Cats: the Life and Times of Adam Clayton Powell Jr., (a New York Times Notable Book); The Haygoods of Columbus: A Family Memoir (winner of the Great Lakes Book Award); In Black and White: the Life of Sammy Davis Jr., (winner of the ASCAP Deems Taylor Award, the Hurston-Wright Legacy Award, and the Nonfiction Book of the Year Award from the Black Caucus of the American Library Association); Sweet Thunder: the Life and Times of Sugar Ray Robinson, (finalist for the first ever PEN-ESPN Literary Sports Writing Award); and The Butler: A Witness to History, which has been translated into a dozen languages.
+For his work on Showdown, Haygood was awarded a John Simon Guggenheim Memorial Foundation Fellowship and a National Endowment for the Humanities Fellowship.
+His biographies of Adam Clayton Powell Jr., Sammy Davis Jr., and Sugar Ray Robinson have all garnered wide acclaim.